Welcome to my blog!

 But here’s the thing – when you treat exercise like a punishment, it will always feel like one.

 And then we wonder why we hate it!
 My whole approach to health and fitness changed when I finally discovered the massive impact it could have on the way that I felt – if only I stopped getting in my own way.

 My aim is to break down some of the common mindset barriers to exercise and give you a few tips to help you kickstart a healthier, more sustainable fitness journey.
 So let’s start by going back to basics with one simple question:

 The simple fact is that we only get one body which we rely on to take us through every step of our lives and if you think about all it does for us on a daily basis, it’s not a bad idea to give it a little help!

-The human body is incredible and we all have a tendency to take it for granted.
-Every single second, there are countless processes and functions taking place in every inch of our body just to keep us alive – and that’s before we actually start doing anything!
+The human body is incredible.
+Every single second, there are countless processes and functions taking place in every inch of our body just to keep us alive – and that’s before we even start doing anything.
 We’re made up of trillions of cells, 206 bones, 650 muscles and a complex variety of systems which all work together to maintain homeostasis – an internal balance – to keep us alive and functioning.
-Our body is constantly processing, growing, repairing, defending and adapting to ever-changing environments in order to keep us operating efficiently – without us even realising it!
+Our body is constantly processing, growing, repairing, defending and adapting to ever-changing environments in order to keep us operating efficiently – without us even realising it.